-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of John D. and Catherine T. MacArthur Foundation as of December 31, 2013 and 2012, and the changes in its net assets and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of John D. and Catherine T. MacArthur Foundation as of December 31, 2014 and 2013, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.